Military raises alert level ahead of September 11

 The State Department issued a "Worldwide Travel Alert," saying Americans traveling and living abroad should be aware of the continued threat posed by al Qaeda and its affiliates.

-U.S. Attorney General Eric Holder said on Wednesday there have been no credible threats against the United States for the September 11 anniversary.
+Still, U.S. Homeland Security Secretary Janet Napolitano said last week there was no credible intelligence that al Qaeda was plotting an attack for the September 11 anniversary.

 Documents discovered in Osama bin Laden's compound in Abbottabad, Pakistan, after he was killed in a raid in May by Navy SEALs highlighted his persistent interest in attacking the United States around the 10th anniversary of the September 11 attacks.
 But it's unclear those plans ever evolved beyond aspiration.